deveshkau/Hactoberfest/README.md

 - Hacktoberfest is open to everyone in our global community!
 - Five quality pull requests must be submitted to public GitHub repositories.
 - You can sign up anytime between October 1 and October 31.

+## For Beginners
+The [Introduction to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) is a good place to get an introduction on how to contribute to Open Source Projects.

 ## How to get started?